 Another aspect to take into consideration when choosing a CRF is the different nutrients, combination of nutrients, and even their coating level.
-A fertilizer blend that consists of a 10% coated fraction is often called a controlled-release fertilizer, but as you can imagine, its longevity characteristics, efficiency, and effect on plant safety are very different to a CRF that is 100% coated.
-The closer to a crop’s roots you apply the fertilizer, the more important it is to use a CRF product that is fully coated.
-For example, in forestry, where fertilizers are applied in the planting hole and the young tree or seedling is planted straight onto that, a good-quality, 100% coated CRF is essential.
+A fertiliser blend that consists of a 10% coated fraction is often called a controlled-release fertiliser, but as you can imagine, its longevity characteristics, efficiency, and effect on plant safety are very different to a CRF that is 100% coated.
+The closer to a crop’s roots you apply the fertiliser, the more important it is to use a CRF product that is fully coated.
+For example, in forestry, where fertilisers are applied in the planting hole and the young tree or seedling is planted straight onto that, a good-quality, 100% coated CRF is essential.

-A fully coated CRF is also the most efficient option to reduce nutrient losses, which in turn increases the fertilizer’s nutrient use efficiency and lowers emissions to the environment.
+A fully coated CRF is also the most efficient option to reduce nutrient losses, which in turn increases the fertiliser’s nutrient use efficiency and lowers emissions to the environment.

 Controlled Release Prevents Nutrient Losses

 Nitrogen (N) is especially prone to losses through nitrate leaching, mainly in light (sandy) soils.
 In tropical climates, total nitrogen losses are highest.
 Controlled-release nitrogen is often incorporated into the soil, so that run-off is automatically minimised.
 The coating around the N ensures that high NO3 levels in the soil shortly after application are avoided, so that leaching can also be prevented.